 If you are responding to a report of misconduct

-If you are responding to a report that you may have violated the Sexual and Gender-Based Misconduct Policy you may be feeling frightened, ashamed, upset and confused.
-The Counseling Center exists to support all students.
+If you are responding to a report that you may have violated the sexual and gender-based misconduct policy, you may be feeling confused, upset, or even ashamed and frightened.
+The Counseling Center is a confidential and professional resource for all students.
 A trained counselor can help you to sort through your experience and can provide you with support and information.
-You may also find it helpful to review campus and local policies that offer official definitions of sexual assault: see Skidmore’s Sexual and Gender-Based Misconduct Policy.
+You may also find it helpful to review campus and local policies that offer official definitions of sexual assault: see Skidmore’s sexual and gender-based misconduct policy.

-The SGBM Advisor may assist the Responding Student throughout the campus conduct process, including being present at the conduct hearing.
-SGBM Advisors may not speak at the conduct hearing.
+The SGBM advisor may assist the responding student throughout the campus conduct process, including being present at the conduct hearing.
+SGBM advisors, like other advisors, may not speak at the conduct hearing.

 - Change of on-campus student housing to different on-campus location